 Coastal erosion is a major concern in Scotland.
 Currently, about 10% of our Archaeology Programme funding is spent on coastal erosion projects.
 We are also working with Scottish Government, NatureScot, Scottish Environment Protection Agency and others on the Dynamic Coast project, supporting more sustainable coastal and terrestrial planning decisions in response to the changing climate.

 Historic Environment Scotland has duties under the Climate Change (Scotland) Act 2009.
 This means that as well as contributing to emissions reduction targets, we must deliver programmes for adaptation and act in a sustainable way.

 Our Climate Change Risk Assessment Report represents the most in depth study to date of the impact of climate change on the landscapes and historic sites in our care.
 Its results help us to decide how to spend money on future maintenance work.

-Our valued landscapes, buildings and monuments can make a big contribution to the quality and sustainability of new developments.
+Our landscapes, buildings and monuments can make a big contribution to the quality and sustainability of new developments.
 Scottish Government's policy on placemaking reflects this.

 Large-scale land management changes like forestry and farming can change the things that make our landscapes special and affect how we use and experience them.
 We give advice to land managers and agents to help protect our landscapes, and make sure that we don’t lose the things that make them special.